 Guarantee Periods.
-Each payment or transfer allocated to the MVA Account Option earns interest at a specified rate that we guarantee for a period of years.
+The MVA Account Option is divided into Guarantee Periods.
+Each purchase payment (plus the appropriate portion of the Credit Enhancement for Allstate Provider Extra Contracts) or transfer allocated to a Guarantee Period earns interest at a specified rate that we guarantee for a period of years.
 Guarantee Periods may range from 1 to 10 years.
-In the future, we may offer Guarantee Periods of different lengths or stop offering some Guarantee Periods.
+We are currently offering Guarantee Periods of 1, 3, 5, 7, and 10 years in length.
+In the future we may offer Guarantee Periods of different lengths or stop offering some Guarantee Periods.

-You select a Guarantee Period for each purchase or transfer.
-If you do not select a Guarantee Period, we will assign the same period(s) you selected for your most recent purchase payment, if available.
-We reserve the right to limit the number of additional purchase payments that you may allocate to this Option.
-Each Purchase Payment or transfer allocated to a Guarantee Period must be at least \$500.
+You select the Guarantee Period for each payment or transfer.
+If you do not select a Guarantee Period, we will assign the same period(s) you selected for your most recent purchase payment.

+Each purchase payment or transfer allocated to a Guarantee Period must be at least \$50.